Abin Sur: Fictional character biography

 Originally a history professor on the planet Ungara, Abin Sur is appointed Green Lantern of Space Sector 2814 in the mid-1860s.
 As a child, he became best friends with Ruch Ehr and later, by association, Munni Jah.
 The two were a couple and Abin secretly loved Munni, but never spoke openly of this.

 While on patrol, Abin is attacked and pursued by the being known as Legion.
 Badly injured and with his spaceship seriously damaged, he makes an emergency landing on the nearest habitable planet (Earth).
 Due to his injuries, Sur was aware that his death was inevitable and he uses his ring to search for a successor, a man without fear.
 The first possibility was Clark Kent.
 Since he was not native to Earth, he is not chosen.
 The next candidates were Hal Jordan and Guy Gardner.
 As Hal was closer, the ring chooses him as the most suitable replacement and brings him to Abin, who gives him the ring before dying.

 It is later revealed that part of Abin's soul is being tortured in Hell, with another part accompanying Hal Jordan during his time as the Spectre.
-Eventually, he frees his soul from Hell and assists Hal on several spiritual adventures and metaphysical dilemmas.
+Eventually, Abin frees his soul from Hell and assists Hal on several spiritual adventures and metaphysical dilemmas.
 Abin's friends, Ruch Ehr and Munni Jah, summon his spirit to undergo the Karamm-Jeev Descent, a process of reincarnation in which he will be reborn as their daughter Lagzia.
 Abin is initially hesitant, as the Descent will destroy his current self.
 However, he relents after meeting the spirit of Lagzia, who exists alongside his past and future incarnations.

 During some point in his life, Abin had a son, Amon Sur, who became the leader of the Black Circle crime syndicate.
 Amon is angry at his father for abandoning him for the Corps, and decides to take his anger out on all Green Lanterns.
 Amon later receives a duplicate of Sinestro's ring and joins the Sinestro Corps.